nymtech/nym/documentation/operators/src/nodes/mix-node-setup.md

 # Mix Nodes

-> The Nym mix node binary was built in the [building nym](../binaries/building-nym.md) section.
+> The Nym Mix Node binary was built in the [building nym](../binaries/building-nym.md) section.
 If you haven't yet built Nym and want to run the code, go there first.

 > Any syntax in `<>` brackets is a user's unique variable.
 Exchange with a corresponding name without the `<>` brackets.